Insight - Aikon

 Written by Tiia Jalkanen | Jun 9, 2023 8:40:50 AM

-Polycarbonate (PC) has gained popularity in recent years as a glazing material.
-The choice between polycarbonate and glass for industrial applications depends on various factors and the application’s specific requirements.
+Polycarbonate (PC) has recently gained popularity as a glazing material.
+The choice between polycarbonate and tempered glass for industrial applications depends on various factors and the application’s specific requirements.
 The requirements can be related e.g. to durability, transparency, chemical resistance, temperature resistance, and cost.
 Let’s go through these requirements from the perspective of material properties.

 1. Durability

-Polycarbonate is known for its exceptional impact resistance, making it highly suitable for applications where there is a risk of breakage or high impact forces.
+Polycarbonate is known for its exceptional impact resistance, making it highly suitable for applications at risk of breakage or high impact forces.
 Glass, on the other hand, is more brittle and susceptible to shattering under certain conditions.
 Even though tempered glass is more resistant to impacts, its impact resistance is nowhere near polycarbonate.
-Polycarbonate sheet is 200 times more impact resistant than traditional glass.
+Polycarbonate sheet is 200 times more impact-resistant than traditional glass.

-Therefore, polycarbonate is a better choice if the application involves potential impacts or requires high durability.
-For example, safety glazing for forestry machines is manufactured from hard coated polycarbonate to ensure the operator's safety in extreme conditions.
+Therefore, polycarbonate is the better solution if the application involves potential impacts or requires high durability.
+For example, safety glazing for forestry machines is manufactured from hard-coated polycarbonate, Aikon® PC AR 2021 to ensure the operator's safety in extreme conditions.
 In addition, for transparent noise barriers, we recommend Aikon® PC AR 1020 as the material has great performance even if it faces vandalism.

 2. Density